Chapter in this post:

 I have to read a little bit in bed every night before I can sleep well.
 It probably helps a little to put the programming problems and house renovation to-do lists out of your head in order to make room for the sheep.
 Yesterday I wanted to start my evening ritual, but unfortunately I liked mine Kindle Paperwhite Not.
 I protect the device with a cover that pulls it out of standby when it is opened - which just didn't work yesterday.

-My first thought was that the Amazon eBook reader might have an empty battery, although he would have complained about it a few days earlier.
-As expected, plugging it into a charger with a micro USB cable did not help.
+My first thought was that Amazon's eBook Reader might have a dead battery, although it would have usually complained about it a few days earlier.
+Plugging into a charger with Micro-USB-Cable, as expected, did not help.

 The second thought was that I may have somehow disabled the backlight.
 That would be one reason why I couldn't see what was on the display in the dark bedroom, even if it was active.
 So I turned on the light with the iPhone, picked up a complaint from my wife, who had already fallen asleep (roughly "Hmm?
 Grrrr!
 Grrrrrrrr!
 Zzzzz ...") and noticed that even in the light, my library could not be seen on the Kindle Paperwhite display was.